Congressional Medal for Tuskegee Airman of Westwood

 WESTWOOD, N.J.—Pvt.
-Roscoe DuBois “Chief” Draper trails a lifetime of public service behind him, spreading untold lifetimes of freedom and opportunity ahead of him.
+Roscoe DuBois “Coach” Draper trails a lifetime of public service behind him, spreading untold lifetimes of freedom and opportunity ahead of him.
 The borough resident recently shared his story while a member of the U.S. Congress knelt beside him.

 Then, humbly, he accepted his Congressional medal.